New mega ring around Saturn discovered using Spitzer

 The other interesting thing is that the material migrates inwards under the influence of radiation pressure.
 From Verbiscer et al:

 On long timescales, collisions and inward transport become important.
 Collision with Phoebe, the dominant loss mechanism for particles larger than several centimetres in size, takes on the order of 1010 years.
-Re-radiation of absorbed sunlight exerts an asymmetric force on dust grains, causing them to spiral in towards Saturn with a characteristic timescale of 1.5 times 105rg years where rg is the particle radius in micrometres.
+Re-radiation of absorbed sunlight exerts an asymmetric force on dust grains, causing them to spiral in towards Saturn with a characteristic timescale of 1.5 105rg years where rg is the particle radius in micrometres.
 This force brings all centimetre-sized and smaller material to Iapetus and Titan unless mutual particle collisions occur first.
-The rate of mutual collisions depends on the size distribution of the ring particles and optical depth; if the ring were comprised entirely of 10 mum grains, then the collisional timescale would be tens of millions of years, which is comparable to the inward drag timescale.
-Most material from 10 mum to centimetres in size ultimately hits Iapetus, with smaller percentages striking Hyperion and Titan3.
+The rate of mutual collisions depends on the size distribution of the ring particles and optical depth; if the ring were comprised entirely of 10 m grains, then the collisional timescale would be tens of millions of years, which is comparable to the inward drag timescale.
+Most material from 10 m to centimetres in size ultimately hits Iapetus, with smaller percentages striking Hyperion and Titan3.

 References: